BrianPugh/cyclopts/docs/source/meta_app.rst

 ------------
 Meta Sub App
 ------------
-Typically, a Cyclopts application is launched by calling the :class:`App <cyclopts.App>` object:
+Typically, a Cyclopts application is launched by calling the :class:`.App` object:

 .. code-block:: python